 I've tested this turmeric smoothie two different ways: 1) with cold brew and 2) with instant coffee, and both were delicious!

 If you use cold brew, you won't need as much milk, and the smoothie will have a slightly stronger coffee flavor than if you use the instant coffee.
 On the other hand, instant coffee works and might be easier since a little bit goes a long way.

 Remember to leave a comment and star rating below if you make this smoothie!

 - ¼ cup cashews soaked

 - 1 tablespoon chia seeds

 - 6 ice cubes

-- Combine ingredients in a blender and pulse until smooth, approximately 30 seconds, allowing time for the coffee to grind up completely.
+- Combine ingredients in a blender and pulse until smooth, approximately 1 minute, allowing time for the cashews to grind up completely.

 UPDATE NOTE: This post was originally published in April 2016.
 It was updated with new text and photos in May 2020.